 What could be more comfortable with making than Sausage and Cream Cheese Crescents?
 This recipe has made its way around the Southern States for quite some time.
-I had the pleasure of getting this recipe from my favorite sister in law on the day of my niece’s Katelynn’s wedding.
+I had the pleasure of getting this recipe from my favorite sister-in-law on the day of my niece’s Katelynn wedding.

-You can make these Easy to make Sausage and Cream Cheese Crescents has individual servings if you like or like my sister-in-law Angie does by just lay one can of Crescents rolls out and then add the Sausage and cream cheese filling on the top of the Crescent roll dough and then top with the second can of Crescent rolls.
+You can make these Easy to make Sausage and Cream Cheese Crescents has individual servings if you like or like my sister-in-law Angie does by just laying one can of Crescents rolls out and then adding the Sausage and cream cheese filling on the top of the Crescent roll dough and then top with the second can of Crescent rolls.

 Family Weddings can be magical and nerve-racking for brides and mothers of the brides to be, yet I have to tell you, Angie sure pulled off an excellent breakfast that morning with that delicious casserole of Easy to make Sausage Cream Cheese Crescents.

 I don’t think there was one bit left at the bottom of that casserole dish the morning of Katelynn’s wedding day.
 We were like hungry little vultures sitting at her table, pecking away at our breakfast.
 Did you just vision vultures pecking at their plates?

 I’m not 100% sure where Angie initially found the Easy to make Sausage and Cream Cheese Crescents recipe from, I’ve seen the recipe float around Pinterest and on the web a few times browsing; the most popular listing on Google seems to be from Pillsbury.com.
 I’m just thrilled she served it to us that morning because they were deliciously tasty, in my opinion.